Post

 \[y(x_0)=K_0, \qquad y^{\prime}(x_0)=K_1\]

-3. Existence of General Solution: The given equation has a general solution on interval $I$.
+3. Existence of a General Solution: The given equation has a general solution on the interval $I$.

-4. Non-existence of Singular Solutions: This general solution includes all solutions of the equation (i.e., singular solutions do not exist).
+4. Nonexistence of Singular Solutions: This general solution includes all solutions of the equation (i.e., no singular solutions exist).

 Prerequisites

-Previously, we explored the general solutions of homogeneous linear ODEs with constant coefficients and Euler-Cauchy equations.
-In this post, we extend our discussion to the more general case of second-order homogeneous linear differential equations with arbitrary continuous variable coefficients $p$ and $q$:
+Previously, we examined the general solutions of Homogeneous Linear ODEs with Constant Coefficients and the Euler-Cauchy Equation.
+In this article, we extend the discussion to a more general case: a second-order homogeneous linear ordinary differential equation with arbitrary continuous variable coefficients $p$ and $q$.

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0 \label{eqn:homogeneous_linear_ode_with_var_coefficients}\tag{1}\]

-We will examine the existence and form of general solutions to this equation.
-Additionally, we will investigate the uniqueness of the initial value problem consisting of differential equation ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) and the following two initial conditions:
+We will investigate the existence and form of the general solution for this equation.
+Additionally, we will explore the uniqueness of the solution to the Initial Value Problem composed of the ODE ($\ref{eqn:homogeneous_linear_ode_with_var_coefficients}$) and the following two initial conditions:

 \[y(x_0)=K_0, \qquad y^{\prime}(x_0)=K_1 \label{eqn:initial_conditions}\tag{2}\]

-To preview our conclusion, the key insight is that linear differential equations with continuous coefficients do not possess singular solutions (solutions that cannot be derived from the general solution).
+To state the conclusion upfront, the core of this discussion is that a linear ordinary differential equation with continuous coefficients does not have a singular solution (a solution that cannot be obtained from the general solution).

 Existence and Uniqueness Theorem for Initial Value Problems